 For investors to stay the course and exercise discipline in order to remain invested for the long term, they should always invest what they can afford.
 No amount is ever too small.
 That however does not mean when conditions allow, the amount being invested should not be adjusted higher, until you have enough money saved to open an investment that may require a specific minimum investment amount.
 From that point onwards, additional minimum investment amounts are usually smaller and in this way, you can start building your investment portfolio.

-On a macroeconomic level, property prices are correlated to economic growth (which influences confidence and spending levels); corporate profitability (which has an effect on wage growth, property demand and rental income); and interest rates.
-Therefore, low economic growth and corporate profitability will have a negative effect on property investment returns, however a low interest rate environment will reduce the debt service costs of debt-financed property while improving valuations, as expected future rental income is discounted at lower interest rates, improving their present value.
+On a macroeconomic level, property prices are correlated to economic growth (which influences confidence and spending levels); corporate profitability (which has an effect on wage growth, property demand, and rental income); and interest rates.
+Therefore, low economic growth and corporate profitability will have a negative effect on property investment returns, however, a low-interest-rate environment will reduce the debt service costs of the debt-financed property while improving valuations, as expected future rental income is discounted at lower interest rates, improving their present value.

-It’s true that many investment decisions depends on a person living a long, happy and healthy life.
-However, what if life throws you a curved ball or two along the way?
+It’s true that many investment decisions depend on a person living a long, happy, and healthy life.
+However, what if life throws you a curve ball or two along the way?
 Severe illness, disability, retrenchment, or even death.
 As scary as this seems, it is part of life.
 In the unfortunate event of any of these outcomes, having a comprehensive life insurance policy that also offers income protection, could go a long way in safeguarding your financial future and that of your family.

 Given life’s unpredictability, the need for adequate life cover and income protection should not be underestimated, especially when also thinking about creating generational wealth for your loved ones.

 Top 10 tips when looking to invest and grow wealth?